LOUISIANA DEPARTMENT OF PUBLIC SAFETY

 Issuance of a house trailer plate is not necessary on all transactions.

 - If the mobile home is moved by a licensed dealer, the sale of a license plate is not necessary.

 - If the mobile home is being transferred between two individuals and the address listed on the application is the same address that is currently on the record, the sale of a new license plate is not necessary.

 - If the house trailer plate is current and the mobile home is being transferred to a new owner, the license plate can be transferred.

-The purchaser of an identification plate has the option of purchasing the license plate for one year, four years or a permanent expiration.
+An applicant has the option of purchasing an identification plate for a period of one year, four years or permanent (lifetime) plate.

 The permanent trailer license plate CANNOT BE TRANSFERRED FOR ANY REASON.
 When the owner of a said trailer no longer holds an interest, the license plate is to be returned to the Office of Motor Vehicles.
 The plate will be cancelled according to policy with no refund due.

-Apportioned trailer license plates will no longer be issued in Louisiana, after January 1, 2002.
+NOTE: Apportioned trailer license plates are no longer issued in Louisiana (effective January 1, 2002).